heimrichhannot/contao-pwa-bundle/README.md

 |-------------------|-------------|
 | huh:pwa:build     | (Re)Build config-specific files like service worker and manifest |
 | huh:pwa:send-push | Send unsent push notifications |

-### Adding Additional Head Scripts

-You can add additional JavaScript code to the head section by using the `PwaHeadScriptTags` object available as `huh.head.tag.pwa.script` service.
-Code added with `addScript` will be output in the header section of your page within `<script type='text/javascript'>` tags.

 ### Polyfills